 Audio description in museums & galleries

 Visitors to some of Australia's museums and galleries are able to access the visual exhibits through audio guides.
-They are commonly used for foreign language translation but have evolved into same language guides to provide further background information on exhibits, and description for visitors who are blind or vision impaired, as well as able-sighted people who want to hear the full story.
+They are commonly used for foreign language translation but have evolved into same-language guides to provide further background information on exhibits, and description for visitors who are blind or vision impaired, as well as able-sighted people who want to hear the full story.

 The use of audio guides has become increasingly typical of a visit to a museum or gallery, lessening the feeling some may have of requiring specialist equipment to access exhibitions.
 Audio guides are usually available at the ticket counter of a museum or gallery so can be picked up when you first arrive.
 There is often a small fee to hire an audio guide, on top of the admittance fee.

 An audio guide may consist of a headset and handset that a visitor wears whilst viewing various exhibits.
 Audio guides can be navigated through at an individual's pace.
 Some audio guides have features to serve vision impaired visitors, including easy-to-use control buttons, telephone style keypads and raised dots identifying key numbers and functions.

 Australian museums and galleries where you can use audio guides include:

 - Art Gallery of New South Wales

 - Art Gallery of Western Australia

 Contact other museums and galleries directly for details on the availability of audio description.